Most dogs are cool in Krabi, but be careful because many dogs in Thailand don’t like the smell of foreigners.

-Women seem to get bit more often than guys here.
+Women seem to get a bit more often than guys here.
 I’m not sure why – whether the dogs see them as weaker, or whether they display fear, or if the women trust the dogs more I’m not sure.

-I’ve heard 6 stories of dogs actually biting someone in the two years I’ve lived in Thailand and 5 of them were girls that were bit as they were walking away with their back turned.
+I’ve heard 6 stories of dogs actually biting someone in the two years I’ve lived in Thailand and 5 of them were girls that were bit as they were walking away with their backs turned.